-Online Colleges Offering Degrees in Dental Assisting
+Online Colleges for Dental Assisting

 Dental assistants play an important role in keeping dentists' offices running smoothly.
 According to the Bureau of Labor Statistics, they often prepare patients for procedures, instruct them in proper oral hygiene, schedule appointments and help with billing (bls.gov/ooh, 2012).
 The tasks performed by dental assistants can free up dentists to perform more complicated procedures, and high-volume practices make issues such as scheduling, maintenance of patient records, and billing even more important.
 Many people, especially children, are uncomfortable and nervous when they have to go to the dentist.
 As a result, helping put patients at ease is another important job duty for dental assistants.
 Dental assistants may also take X-rays, do lab work, and, depending on the state they work in, assist with a variety of dental procedures.
 Those interested in careers as dental assistants should be detail-oriented individuals who enjoy working closely with others.
 They should also be equally interested in administrative and scientific tasks (bls.gov/ooh, 2012).